Adnn/Collecster/docs/user.rst

 Defect
 ------

-The **Defect** module provides a way to document defects on entities, or any of they attribute.
+The **Defect** module provides a way to document defects on entities, or any of their attributes.
 It is a very simple module:
 a list of text fields can optionally be attached to any :instance:`attribute` of the :instance:`occurrence`.
 Each such text field can be used to record a discrete defect of the related :instance:`attribute`.